khulnasoft/devkit/docs/rootless.md

 The `khulnasoft/devkit:rootless` image has the following UID/GID configuration:

-Actual ID (shown in the host and the BuildKit daemon container)| Mapped ID (shown in build executor containers)
+Actual ID (shown in the host and the DevKit daemon container)| Mapped ID (shown in build executor containers)
 ----------|----------
 1000      | 0
 100000    | 1